 Space requirements for cats aren’t what you’d expect.
 It’s natural to assume that your cat would want as much room as possible, but cats are less concerned about space and more interested in the layout of your home.

 The average domestic cat needs a minimum of 18 square feet of living space.
 Even the smallest of homes provide rooms with this much space.
 If you have two cats, you’ll need twice this amount of space.

 An optimal home layout is more important than the property’s size as cats like climbing and hiding.
-If your cat doesn’t have places it can retreat to, it’ll become stressed.
+If your cat doesn’t have places to retreat, it’ll become stressed.
 Equally, a wide-open space can make cats feel vulnerable.

 How Many Square Feet of Space Does a Cat Need?

 The ASPCA recommends allowing 18 square feet of space per cat.
 So, if you need to house multiple cats, you’ll need to provide extra space.

 The most important thing for a cat is ‘zoning.’
 Even the largest home can make a cat feel uncomfortable, especially if it’s open plan with few hiding spots.
 Cats like to hide and have territory to call their own.

 Do Cats Like Open Living Environments?

 When people look for a home, the first thing that they’re drawn to is space.
 It may surprise you to learn that cats do not see things this way.

 If a cat is faced with a substantial and unpopulated living area, it’ll feel uncomfortable.
-Felines like to remain hidden and not wander through open spaces.
-This environment makes them feel exposed and vulnerable.
+Felines like to remain hidden and not wander through open spaces as this makes them feel exposed and vulnerable.

 According to Romper, cats prefer a small, enclosed area.
 This is why they find cardboard boxes so irresistible.
 Feline instincts tell them that they’re safer in an enclosed location that reminds them of the womb.

 A small space is also warmer.
 The more open and wide a room, the longer it will take to heat up.
 Cats have desert-dwelling ancestors and have a higher body temperature than humans.